 Because gifted students can move at an accelerated pace through the material, the student will have extra time within the school year.
 The student and teacher may choose to allow the student to take on future grade-level content, or the teacher may take advantage of the additional time to explore enrichment activities with the gifted student.

-School 21’s High School Algebra 1 course automatically comes with full Spanish-language translation of all Problems, Solution Explanations and Learning Resources.
+Each School 21 course automatically comes with full Spanish-language translations of all Problems, Solution Explanations and text-based Learning Resources.
 Students can translate back and forth between English and Spanish with the click of a button, and can see translations of individual passages by “mousing over” the passage.